top of page

 Hey Grownups_edited.jpg

-Scroll down to read an article by a Decatur pediatrician and to watch a video featuring over 25 Decatur residents!
+Need more convincing?
+Check out why a Decatur pediatrician cares about this, or watch a video featuring over 25 Decatur residents!

 Read below, or follow this link to read on Decaturish.